About Saikei Civil

 - 景 (kei) — scenery, landscape

-Why Open Source?
+Why Open Standards?

-- 🎓 Students learning infrastructure design
+- Students and educators learning infrastructure design with industry-standard formats

-The Native IFC Advantage
+The Native IFC Approach

 Technology Stack